bexchauveto/energie-vin/README.md

 # Wine Energy

-The goal of this project is to propose an architecture and a proof of concept for an application that follow this ideas:
+The goal of this project is to propose an architecture and a proof of concept for an application that follow these ideas:

 - Develop a research platform that indexes wines available on specialized websites.
   The data (bottle details, prices, and sales sites) can be fetched from an external service, the specifics of which are